 As for the evolution of my positions since January 2018 depending on the type of investment, they've remained more or less constant until August, when I sold my most important investment fund for the purchase of an apartment.

-And the evolution of my investment income crowd (thanks to Eelis, the Wealthy Finn!)
+And the evolution of my income from crowd investments (thanks to Eelis, the Wealthy Finn!)
 Compared with other bloggers (In head this month!):